Harsha-0320/ATM-Interface/Readme.md

 **Overview**
 -
 - ATM Interface is simply an interface which displays basic ATM facilities only when user enters correct username and pin-number as per registered in the code.
-It shows Transaction History, Deposit, Withdraw, Balance, Transfer function
+It shows Transaction History, Deposit, Withdraw, Balance, Transfer function.
 - It provides only 3 attempts for the user to enter correct username and pin-number.
 Once the attempts are over the user is exited from the interface.

 **Features**